deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 Garaaf, it turned out, had been busy.
 He had a workshop of sorts next to his living area that was little more than a workbench and whatever tools he’d been able to steal, scavenge, repair or fashion for himself.
 He seemed pleased with whatever it was he’d made, though—when he returned, he was turning it over in his hands, inspecting it.
 Ray felt certain she even saw him sniff it, though what he could possibly hope to glean from the scent of cobbled-together circuitry was beyond her.

 He had a desk in the living area, with a power supply that he’d obviously (and dangerously) tapped from the power conduits in the ceiling and run through a home-made converter.
-It looked like junkheap science—in fact it *was* junkheap science—but when he plugged his new creation in, all that happened was an LED on the top blinked green, then settled to a stead glow.
+It looked like junkheap science—in fact it *was* junkheap science—but when he plugged his new creation in, all that happened was an LED on the top blinked green, then settled to a steady glow.

 “...I’ve waited a long time to make this,” he said.
 “I just needed *one* component off a ship with a working warp drive.”